marolAI/seams-workshop.github.io/03_practical.md

     rows = cursor.fetchall()

 ```
-The script above loads the query results into a list object called rows, which we can iterate through to do any number of things.
+* The script above loads the query results into a list object called rows, which we can iterate through to do any number of things.
 In this case, we’ll build JSON.

+* At the top of the file, the script imports Python’s json module, which translates Python objects to JSON and vice-versa.
+Python lists and tuples become arrays while dictionaries become objects with key-value pairs.

+* In the first example, the script builds a list of tuples, with each row in the database becoming one tuple.
+Then, the json module’s “dumps” method is used to serialize the list of tuples to JSON, and we write to a file: